formsandflows/PACo/README.md

 - ParseJSON function and untyped objects (In preview since 2022-09-12)
   - This feature is not needed when the form canvas component is not used.

 Please also look at the [Power Platform Creator Kit](https://learn.microsoft.com/power-platform/guidance/creator-kit/overview) if you are interested in creating functional and good-looking apps (model-driven and canvas) in less time.
-The creator kit includes many code components and a few canvas components.
+The creator kit has many really nice code- and canvas components.
 It requires an environment with a database and to be able to use code components.

 The installation of PACo and PACoCo is described [here](./Installation.md).